Handicap Information

 Golf is a game of integrity, honesty and fairness.

-As part of the Oregon Golf Association (OGA) and the United States Golf Association (USGA), and in accordance with the Rules of Handicapping, TMLGC is expected to comply with the Rules of Handicapping by:
+As part of the Oregon Golf Association (OGA) and the United States Golf Association (USGA), and in accordance with the Rules of Handicapping, Tri-Mountain Ladies Golf Club is expected to comply with the Rules of Handicapping by:

 Ensuring the integrity of each Handicap Index